suncoast-devs/handbook/assignments/algorithms-intro.md

 In the following problems you will write individual English statement steps.
 Try to be as specific and precise as you can.

-For example, if we were writing an algorithm for counting the coins in our pocket we might write something like this:
+For example, if we were writing an algorithm for finding the total value of coins in our pocket we might write something like this:

 1. Start our counter out at zero (0) cents
 1. Place your hand in your pocket, and attempt to remove a single coin.